You need to tell HM Revenue and Customs (HMRC) when one of your employees leaves or retires, and deduct and pay the right tax and National Insurance.

 What you need to do

 You should put the employee’s leaving date on their payroll record and make deductions as normal when you send your next Full Payment Submission (FPS), unless you’re paying them a company pension.

-If the employee left in the current tax year and you didn’t report it in the right FPS, you must include them in the next FPS.
+If the employee left in the current tax year and you did not report it in the month they left, you must include them in the next FPS.
 You must also:

 - show the leaving date

 - add ‘0’ in the ‘Pay and tax in this period’ field